 On March 11, 2011, there were 54 nuclear reactors in operation in Japan supplying approximately 30% of the country’s electric power.
-However, the Great East Japan Earthquake and subsequent devastating tsunami that brought disaster to the Fukushima Daiichi Nuclear Power Station transformed attitudes and nuclear energy usage nationwide.
+However, the Great East Japan Earthquake and subsequent devastating tsunami that brought disaster to the Fukushima Daiichi Nuclear Power Station radically changed Japan’s energy configuration.

 In July 2013, the Japanese government established new regulatory standards for nuclear power plants.
-To withstand earthquakes and tsunami, new stricter safety regulations must be met, involving huge costs to implement necessary safety countermeasures.
-Additionally, in municipalities where plants are located, whether operations are allowed to resume has become an election point for local politicians, and residents continue to file injunctions against bringing plants online again.
-Even if the hugely expensive safety countermeasures are implemented, numerous hurdles remain to be overcome.
+To withstand earthquakes and tsunami, new stricter safety regulations needed to be met, involving huge costs to implement necessary safety countermeasures.
+Additionally, in municipalities where plants are located, the decision whether or not to resume operations has become a point of contention in local elections, and residents have continued to file injunctions against bringing plants online again.
+Even if the hugely expensive safety countermeasures are implemented, there are still a number of other hurdles that have to be overcome.

 By July 12, 2018, five plants with a total of nine reactors met the new standards: Ōi and Takahama (Kansai Electric Power Company), Genkai and Sendai (Kyūshū Electric Power Company), and Ikata (Shikoku Electric Power Company).
 These are all based in western Japan and are pressurized water reactors, thereby differing from the boiling water reactors at the Fukushima Daiichi plant operated by Tokyo Electric Power Company (TEPCO), where the accident occurred.